auth0/docs/articles/users/guides/read-metadata.md

 # Read Metadata

 You can read metadata using rules with the Management API and with Lock.
-As for `user_metadata`, you can only search for profile-related information, such as:
+You can also search for profile-related information in `user_metadata`, such as:

 - `name`
 - `nickname`
 - `given_name`